Harmony (name)

-Harmony is a modern English name taken from the vocabulary word and from the musical term harmony which is ultimately derived from the Greek word harmonia.
+Harmony is a modern English name taken from the vocabulary word and from the musical term harmony which is derived from the Greek word harmonia.
 Harmonia was the Greek goddess of harmony and concord.
 It is also an English surname.

 Harmony before Matrimony, an October 25th 1805 caricature by James Gillray depicting a musical courtship.

 Popularity

 The name has been used since the 1800s.
 The name has increased in popularity in English-speaking countries in recent years.
 It was among the 1,000 most popular names for girls in the United States between 1975 and 1983 and again from 1997 to 2021, when it was the 198th most popular name for newborn American girls.
 It has been among the five hundred most popular names for girls in England and Wales since 2005.

 Variants in use for girls in the United States include Harmani, Harmone, Harmonee, Harmonei, Harmoney, Harmoni, Harmonie, Harmoniee, and Harmonii.

 It is also in rare use for boys in the United States.
 Six newborn American boys were given the name in 2020 compared with 1,611 newborn girls.
 Fewer than five American boys received the name in 2021, compared to 1,499 girls.